Nathan Morris

-Nathan Bartholomew Morris (born June 18, 1971) is an American baritenor, singer, businessman, and the founding member of the mega vocal group Boyz II Men.
+Nathan Bartholomew Morris (born June 18, 1971) is an American singer, businessman, and a founding member of the vocal group Boyz II Men.

 In 2018, Morris was the host of the show Hit Properties on the DIY Network where he bought and renovated a multi-million dollar home.
 The show ran between October 6 to October 27 2018, for one season and four episodes.